code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-03-16-spring-kafka-avro-example.md

     <img src="{{ site.url }}/assets/images/logos/spring-logo.jpg" alt="spring logo" class="logo">
 </figure>

-[Apache Avro](https://avro.apache.org/docs/current/) is a data serialization system.
-It uses JSON for defining data types and protocols, and serializes data in a compact binary format.
-In the following tutorial we will configure, build and run an example in which we will send/receive an Avro message to/from Apache Kafka using Apache Avro, Spring Kafka, Spring Boot and Maven.
+[Apache Avro](https://avro.apache.org/docs/current/){:target="_blank"} is a data serialization system.
+It uses JSON for defining data types/protocols and serializes data in a compact binary format.
+In the following tutorial, we will configure, build and run an example in which we will send/receive an Avro message to/from Apache Kafka using Apache Avro, Spring Kafka, Spring Boot and Maven.

-# General Project Setup

 If you want to learn more about Spring Kafka - head on over to the [Spring Kafka tutorials page]({{ site.url }}/spring-kafka/).
 {: .notice--primary}

+# General Project Setup

 Tools used:
 * Apache Avro 1.8